ceri-num/uv-larm/challenge/kick-off.md

 The challenge aims at making learners develop a first robotic project.
 In the end, both the execution of the proposed solution and the source code with documentation will be evaluated.

-At the end, the main objectives of the project consist of:
+The main objectives of the project consist of:

 - Control a robot in a cluttered environment
 - Map a static environment